Thermal velocity

 Thermal velocity or thermal speed is a typical velocity of the thermal motion of particles that make up a gas, liquid, etc. Thus, indirectly, thermal velocity is a measure of temperature.
 Technically speaking, it is a measure of the width of the peak in the Maxwell–Boltzmann particle velocity distribution.
 Note that in the strictest sense thermal velocity is not a velocity, since velocity usually describes a vector rather than simply a scalar speed.

+Definitions

 Since the thermal velocity is only a "typical" velocity, a number of different definitions can be and are used.

 Taking $k_\text{B}$ to be the Boltzmann constant, $T$ the absolute temperature, and $m$ the mass of a particle, we can write the different thermal velocities: